Gas prices inch up for Memorial Day but still cheapest in 17 years

 "Convenience stores might have $1 gasoline in their storage tanks, but they're charging $2 to make up for lost business inside," Wilson said.

-De Haan said stations take a risk when they lower prices too quickly, especially during the uncharted waters created by a pandemic.
+De Haan said stations take a risk when they lower prices too quickly, particularly during the uncharted waters created by a pandemic.

 "On a normal day, a gas station may sell $5,000 a day making 10 to 15 cents a gallon margin.
 But suddenly the volume of gas sold drops by half because people aren't driving as much," he said.
 "Then you're only selling $2,500 a day.
 Now a station needs to double its margin to keep revenue consistent."